 Movement frequency: 28,800 vph

-Movement decoration: Geneva stripes on the branded oscillating weight; Circular grained movement
+Movement decoration: Geneva stripes on the branded oscillating weight; Circular-grained visible parts of the movement

 Functions: Hours, minutes, seconds, date